alldaygzchen/go/readme.md

 ## variadic functions

 - if numbers... in a function parameter then it will create an slice in the background
-- if numbers... a value when calling a function then it will split slices
+- if numbers... a value when using a function then it will split slices to numbers

 # Chap10